dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 ![](./images/9.PNG)
 ![](./images/8.PNG)

-Establish an SSH connection to the Jenkins server and proceed with the configuration adjustments required to enable the build and push functionalities to the Elastic Container Registry (ECR)
+Establish an SSH connection to the Jenkins server and proceed with the configuration adjustments required to enable the build and push functionalities to the Elastic Container Registry (ECR).

 `$ sudo systemctl start jenkins`